mblue9/biocedam-cofest-2025/README.md

 - A Bioconductor package developer or user
 - A domain expert with ideas on how your field’s software should be described

+## Getting Started (Beginner-Friendly)
+We welcome contributors of all experience levels — including beginners!

+If you're new to ontologies, R, or LLMs, here are a few simple ways to contribute:

+- Try running biocEDAM on a Bioconductor package (we can help you pick one!)
+- Review the EDAM terms it suggests - do they make sense?
+- Suggest improvements to the prompts or tag mappings
+- Join discussions on how software in your field should be described
+- We’ll be on-site (Maria & Sebastian) and happy to guide you through setup or answer questions.
+Just drop by!

 ## Input
-- [Google doc here](https://github.com/mblue9/biocedam-cofest-2025), feel free to add your name if interested in this project.
-You are also welcome to add any questions or comments you have.
+- [Google doc here](https://github.com/mblue9/biocedam-cofest-2025).
+Feel free to add your name if you're interested in this project, and to start connecting with others.
+You're also welcome to add any questions or comments.

 ## Links
 - [biocEDAM on GitHub](https://github.com/vjcitn/biocEDAM)